 Training designed for your company and specific areas of the business i.e. Procurement, HR, Facilities, Senior Management and the Board.

-Overview of legislative requirements such as the UK Modern Slavery Act, California Transparency in Supply Chains Act, or Australian Modern Slavery Act and what they mean for companies.
+Overview of legislative requirements such as the UK Modern Slavery Act, Australian Modern Slavery Act, or Mandatory Human Rights Due Diligence regs and what they mean for you.

 The business case for ethical procurement, including case studies of good practice specific to your sector.

-Critical contributing factors to exploitation & obstacles to effective change and compliance.
+Critical contributing factors to modern slavery or child labour & pathways to effective change and compliance.

 We offer seminars and workshops for universities, colleges and schools.
 We strive to make the sessions interactive and engaging, typically covering: